yoshioterada/Java-EE-7-Authentication-App-for-AzureAD/README.md

 The project uses [JASPIC](http://blog.c2b2.co.uk/2015/01/using-jaspic-to-secure-web-application.html)
    * Configured by a WebListener (com.yoshio3.jaspic.common.AzureADSAMRegistrationListener), which registers
       * an authentication provider (com.yoshio3.jaspic.common.AzureADAuthConfigProvider), which in turn provides on request
          * a new instance of the authentication config (com.yoshio3.jaspic.common.AzureADServerAuthConfig), including
             * the singleton-like instance of the authentication module (com.yoshio3.jaspic.AzureADServerAuthModule)
             * a new instance of the callback handler (com.yoshio3.jaspic.AzureADCallbackHandler)

-At each secured HTTP request, the validateRequest method on com.yoshio3.jaspic.AzureADServerAuthModule is executed.
+At each secured HTTP request, the config provider returns an instance of com.yoshio3.jaspic.common.AzureADServerAuthContext, which calls the the validateRequest method on com.yoshio3.jaspic.AzureADServerAuthModule.
 This implements the [OAuth2 logic](http://oauth.net/2/), with a set of domain objects that are specific to the Azure AD domain.

 Although there is a security filter in the web app, this is not needed with JASPIC.